davestewart/nuxt-content-assets/README.md

 </script>
 ```

-Use `imageSize: 'attrs'` to grab `width` and `height`.

 #### Frontmatter

-If you pass [frontmatter](demo/content/advanced/gallery.md) to [custom components](demo/components/content/ContentImage.vue) configure `imageSize` as `'src'` to encode the size in the `src` property:
+If you pass [frontmatter](demo/content/advanced/gallery.md) to [custom components](demo/components/content/ContentImage.vue) set `imageSize` to `'src'` to encode values in `src`:

 ```
 :image-content{:src="image"}
 ```

-The component will receive the `src ` value with dimensions encoded:
+The component will receive the size information as a query string which you can extract and apply:

 ```html
 <img class="image-content" src="/image.jpg?width=640&height=480">
 ```

-You can then parse the string to implement sizing as you see fit.

 See demo component [here](demo/components/content/ContentImage.vue).

 ## Configuration

-The module can be configured in your Nuxt configuration file:
+The module has the following options:

 ```ts
 // nuxt.config.ts